 2002, by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzer

-This is another classic.
-This book will take you through a step-by-step approach to having difficult conversations.
-It is grounded on excellent Emotional Intelligence principles although it never mentions that aspect of it.
+This book will take you through a step-by-step approach that is grounded on excellent Emotional Intelligence principles although it never mentions the brain science that underpins why these steps work so well.
 It provides the rational for each of the steps and practical tips and advice for how to have effective dialogue when the stakes are high.
 If you are a new leader or have want to stop ending up in verbal battles with colleagues, this book is an excellent place to start.
 This approach will lead you out of debate and create the opportunity to real dialogue that can build the relationship even when divergent perspectives and being shared.

 Mindfulness and Personal Development

 Change Your Questions, Change Your Life: 10 Powerful Tools for Life and Work.